not-fl3/macroquad-website/content/tutorials/android/index.md

 # 1. Introduction

 This tutorial is based on the experience of publishing [Zemeroth](https://github.com/ozkriff/zemeroth) game on the Google Play Store.
-The game is now available on the store, [check it out!](https://play.google.com/store/apps/details?id=rust.zemeroth)
+The game is now available as open test, [check it out!](https://play.google.com/store/apps/details?id=rust.zemeroth)

 Topics covered:
 - Building a macroquad game for android